Yuyan-Lei/EasyRead-for-Wapo/README.md

 - Enable "Developer Mode" by toggling the switch located at the top right corner of the extensions page.

-- Click on the "Load unpacked" button and select the folder named "NewsFlex" that you have created for this extension.
+- Click on the "Load unpacked" button and select the folder named "EasyRead" that you have created for this extension.

 - The extension is now loaded and ready to use.

 For more information, see the documentation [here](https://developer.chrome.com/docs/extensions/mv3/getstarted/development-basics/#load-unpacked)

 ## How to Use
-After installing NewsFlex Extension, you can find its icon in the Chrome browser's toolbar.
+After installing EasyRead Extension, you can find its icon in the Chrome browser's toolbar.

 - Open any webpage that you want to translate.

-- Click on the NewsFlex Extension icon in the toolbar.
+- Click on the EasyRead Extension icon in the toolbar.

 - A popup window will appear, allowing you to select your desired target language from the dropdown list.